-"This age-extension trial will see if women aged 47-49 and 71-73 would benefit from breast screening, in addition to the current 50-70 age bracket," she says.
+"This screening age extension trial will see if women between the ages of 47 and 49 and 71 and 73 would benefit from breast screening, in addition to the current 50 and 70 age bracket," she says.
 In some regions the younger age group is already being offered mammograms as part of the trial.
 We might pick up earlier breast cancers that way."

 Downey adds that although lowering the age range may be beneficial, other issues may also need addressing to ensure best practice.

 "Younger women generally have denser breast tissue which can reduce the sensitivity of mammograms," she explains.
 "So then comes the question of whether we add in an ultrasound for these women in their forties in conjunction with the mammogram."

 Is breast cancer genetically inherited?

 A woman who has a first-degree female relative with breast or ovarian cancer (mother, daughter or sister) has about twice the risk of developing breast cancer than a woman without this family history.
 The faulty BRCA1 and BRCA2 genes also run in some families and account for 5% to 10% of breast cancer cases, which are termed as hereditary.

 "It's worth noting though that most cases of breast cancer are found in women who don't have a family history of the disease," says Mitchell, "so it's important to go for a mammogram when you're called, even if you think you're healthy and not at high risk."